Khushal-dak/netflix-data-analysis-dashboard/README.md

 # 🌐 Interactive Streamlit Dashboard

-The project includes an interactive **Streamlit dashboard** designed to present the most important analytical results in a simple and accessible interface.
+The project includes an interactive **Streamlit dashboard** that brings the major findings together into a simple analytical interface.

-### Dashboard Features
+## 📊 Dashboard Features

 - 📊 Dataset Overview
 - 🎬 Movie Count